-If applicants exceed space at any grade level for the next school year, on May 1st of the current school year, a public random drawing will be conducted, on the third Tuesday in May, for the next school year.
+If applicants exceed space at any grade level, a general lottery will be conducted within two weeks of the charter's approval.
+Thereafter, a public random drawing will be conducted the first Tuesday in May for the next school year.